Tani-2005/Week-10/preprocessing_report.md

 ### 4.3 Binary Encoding

-Binary mapping was applied to boolean variables.
+Binary mapping was applied to Boolean variables.

 Example: